wsw70/note/README.md

 The keywords are matched with an `OR` (so in the example above notes with `dog` or `cat` in either the title or tags will be returned)

+### Using tags

+A tag is extra information you can add in your notes.
+They are of the form `#thisisatag` and you can add as many as you want, anywhere in the body of your note.

+When the notes are listed, their tag(s) are explicitly highlighted.
+You can also search notes based on their tag (or part of the tag).

+There are special tags that allow to create *volatile notes*.
+If you use a tag that is composted of a number followed by `m`, `h`or `d`, this note will be deleted after respectively the indicated number of minutes, hours or days.
+For instance, `#3d` will make it so that a note is deleted three days after its last modification.

 # TODO

 Below are some ideas for the short and longer term.
 New ideas welcome!
 Select "Feature request"